muri11as/ANDROID-SMS/README.md

 **PURPOSE AND INSIGHT**

 	This tool was built with the purpose of extracting SMS and MMS messages from a ROOTED Android device.
-	The tool takes a single database file found in the Android Filesystem, which is only accesible by rooting the device, and extracts its contents in SMS and MMS form.
+	The tool takes a single database file found in the Android Filesystem, which is only accessible by rooting the device, and extracts its contents in SMS and MMS form.
 MMS are multimedia messages which include pictures, audio, video, and contact Vcards.
 SMS are regular text messages.
 It would be used for example, if a device is cosmetically damaged and does not allow investigators to physically see messages on the device itself.